izzeddin62/alu-shell/permissions/README.md

 The script adds execute permission to everyone for the hello file.
 ### 8-James_Bond
 The script removes all permission from owner and owner's group and give all permission to other users for the hello file.
+### 9-John_Doe
+The script gives the owner all permission, only read and execute to the owner's group, and only write and execute permissions to other users for the hello file.